 Help us stamp out littering - Report littering from a vehicle through the EPA's Online Reporting Portal or the Mobile App.

-Council can investigate reports of illegal dumping in public and private places.
-Council officers can attend sites of illegal dumping and conduct investigations in an attempt to identify where the waste material originated from and who was responsible for dumping the waste.
+We can investigate reports of illegal dumping in public and private places.
+Our officers can attend sites of illegal dumping and conduct investigations in an attempt to identify where the waste material originated from and who was responsible for dumping the waste.

 Illegal dumpers are part of our community, they are regular people just like you, except, they dispose of their waste illegally.
 This irresponsible waste dumping creates a number of risks that may adversely effect the environment in which we live.
 These risks include: